-The Office of Sustainability will support projects across diverse work areas:
+The Office of Sustainability supports projects across diverse work areas, such as:

 - Academic Initiatives

-- Mentors student research, specifically Capstone projects that are sustainability-related
+- Mentors student research, specifically sustainability-related Capstone projects.

-Senior students completed capstone research projects on permaculture, alternative energies, and native landscaping, and made recommendations for MCU.
+Senior students completed Capstone research projects on "permaculture," alternative energies and native landscaping, and then made recommendations to the University.

-The Office of Sustainability offers several educational resources and opportunities.
-For example:
+The Office of Sustainability offers several educational resources and opportunities, including:

 - Sustainable Office Program